 Income taxes are accounted for under the asset and liability method.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and other tax attribute carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Interest and penalties related to uncertain tax positions are accounted for as tax expense.

 For federal income tax purposes, the Company's results are included in the consolidated United States federal income tax return of BHI.
 For state and local income tax purposes, the Company's results are included in 29 combined state and local income tax returns that include members of the consolidated United States federal income tax return of BHI.
-For financial reporting purposes, the Company's current and deferred income taxes are calculated using the separate return method.
+For financial reporting purposes, the Company's current and deferred income taxes are calculated using the modified separate return method (with benefits for losses).
 All current and deferred tax expense and current and deferred tax liabilities are calculated as if the Company files separate federal and state income tax returns that exclude the income, deductions and tax attributes of BHI.
+In addition, under the benefits for losses method the consolidated group's ability to utilize net operating and capital losses generated by the Company is considered when assessing the realizability of its deferred tax assets.

 The Company accounts for uncertain tax positions which require that a position taken or expected to be taken in a tax return be recognized in the financial statements when it is more likely than not (a likelihood of more than 50%) that the position would be sustained upon examination by tax authorities.
 A recognized tax position is then measured at the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
-The Company did not have any uncertain tax positions for 2021 or 2020.
-The federal statute of limitations remains open for tax years 2018 through 2021.
+The Company did not have any uncertain tax positions for 2022 or 2021.
+The federal statute of limitations remains open for tax years 2019 through 2022.